-Immediately inform the Designated Safeguarding Lead for child protection (Daniel Doyle) or in their absence the Deputy Designated Safeguarding Lead for child protection (Claire Channa/Michelle Crawford) who will be responsible for following the appropriate procedures .Also record on My Concern if this has not been the first action taken.
+Immediately inform the Designated Safeguarding Lead for child protection or in their absence the Deputy Designated Safeguarding Lead for child protection who will be responsible for following the appropriate procedures.
 In the absence of anyone being available in school, contact the Community Operating Group Social worker for advice.